Becoming a Learning Organization to Thrive

 Becoming a learning organization means creating the environment for people to continually learn together.
 If you are a Learning & Development professional, you know there are many things you can do to build a learning organization.

-People with a growth mindset embrace challenge and work hard when faced with obstacles, because they see these situations as a path to personal growth.
+People with a growth mindset embrace challenge and work hard when faced with obstacles, because they see these situations as a path to personal and professional growth.
 Growth mindset individuals seek out and embrace all types of feedback as a point of learning.
 They are inspired by the success of others and seek out people to try to learn from.

 For people with a growth mindset, it’s exciting to take on a new challenge or learn something new.

-Companies that build a learning organization have a talent strategy advantage; they will be more likely to attract, engage, and retain the top talent required to beat the competition.
+Companies that build a learning organization have a talent management strategy advantage; they will be more likely to attract, engage, and retain the top talent required to beat the competition.

 The Bottom Line